A hearty Monday Dinner at So France.

 Some pictures from the grocery area, which I’ve loved since discovering it last year.

-Part of So France’s effort to replicate the experience of France in Singapore, the épicerie is stocked full of imported and artisanal French food products.
-Might just be me being silly, but I always get a kick from gawking at the colourful and artsy packagings when in here.
-Hey, I’ve collected a few of the containers since last year!
+Part of So France’s effort to replicate the experience of France in Singapore, the épicerie is always stocked full of imported and artisanal French food products.
+Might just be me being silly, but I never fail to get a kick from gawking at the colourful and artsy packagings when in here.
+I’ve also collected a few of the containers since last year!

 So France is at 7 Fraser Street Duo Galleria #01-51/56 Bugis MRT, Singapore 189356.